 Literature search

-A literature search was performed using Google Scholar on 19th March 2019, which identified 368 cit the original paper for TreeMap2, and 332 the original paper for Parafit5, resulting in a total of 700 that were screened to extract metrics for inclusion in our meta-analysis.
+A literature search was performed using Google Scholar on 19th March 2019, which identified 368 citations of the original paper for TreeMap2, and 332 citations for the original paper for Parafit5, resulting in a total of 700 citations that were screened to extract metrics for inclusion in our meta-analysis.
 Articles that did not contain cophylogenetic analyses were immediately excluded.
 Studies focussing at the population level were also excluded, as these do not represent true cophylogenetic analyses at the macroevolutionary level.
 Additionally, studies that included less than 4 taxa were excluded from consideration, as these do not provide sufficient power for inclusion in the meta-analysis, while studies that did not report the test statistic for congruence were also necessarily excluded.
-After exclusions were applied, a sample of 232 separate host-symbiont cophylogenetic studies remained, which our meta-analysis is based (Extended Data Tab.
+After exclusions were applied, a sample of 232 separate host-symbiont cophylogenetic studies remained, upon which our meta-analysis is based (Extended Data Tab.
 1).

 Explanation of metrics